lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 <!-- prettier-ignore-end -->

+Based on this token type, the information of the [LSP4 Digital Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) can be interpreted differently: It can either represent the token information of a whole contract, or the information of a single NFT, that has multiple ownable amounts or IDs.
+In case your asset is an NFT, the individual information of an ID can be set.
+If your asset is a collection however, this individual medatada is mandatory.

-At this stage, you should know if the digital asset is a:
+At this point, you should be able to identify if the digital asset is a:

 - LSP7 - Token
 - LSP7 - NFT
 - LSP8 - NFT
 - LSP8 - Collection

-TODO: TokenID Type.
-In the case of LSP8, explain where to get this info and what it represents.
+Based on this information, the asset metadata is fetched in different ways.

 ## Fetch the Asset Metadata

-To fetch all the data contained in the asset's JSON file, you can use [`fetchData('LSP4Metadata')`](../../tools/erc725js/classes/ERC725.md#fetchdata).
+To fetch the whole contracts JSON file, you can use the [`fetchData('LSP4Metadata')`](../../tools/erc725js/classes/ERC725.md#fetchdata) directly on the asset address.

 :::info differece between get and fetch